-Although most skin problems are not emergencies, for the comfort of your pet, you will want to contact us if you see any of the signs listed above.
+For the comfort and health of your pet, you will want to contact us if you see any of the signs listed above.
 Here’s the good news—once the cause is identified, most skin problems respond well to treatment.

 There are hundreds of different types of skin diseases that can afflict cats and dogs.
 Sometimes fleas and ticks are the culprit, but there are a number of irritants that can affect the skin.
 Often skin problems are actually allergies.